 Sometimes you need a good kick in the pants to jumpstart your workout routine and that’s exactly what I did back in April when I joined my neighborhood gym.
 Working out at home was getting stale and I needed a change.
 Already familiar with the Les Mills brand of fitness classes from my YMCA in New Jersey, I was happy to see that my French gym’s offerings included BODYCOMBAT, a high-energy, cardio-based kickboxing class that has enough choreographed punches and kicks to keep you engaged and having fun, not to mention drenched at the end.
-I’ve been taking it twice a week now for several months and love it (aside from that lack of air conditioning situation in the summer).
+I’ve been taking Body Combat twice a week now for several months and love it (aside from that lack of air conditioning situation in the summer).
 The 55-minute workout goes by fast, has you rocking out to some cool tunes, torches calories and forces you to work hard.

 Newbies and seasoned pros can both enjoy a BODYCOMBAT class.

 One of the great things about Les Mills classes is that participants of all ages and fitness levels can take the same class together and get a killer workout.
 The instructor will ask if there are any firsttimers in the class and go over technique as well as show modifications for all high-impact moves. how hard is Body Combat?
 It’s entirely up to you.
 You set the intensity level of your class and if you don’t want to kick as hard, jump as high or punch with as much power, that is 100% within your control.
 Before you know it, you’ll be a pro!

 You don’t need to have a martial arts background to enjoy the class.